 Ownership and governance

-The Medios Legislativos is part of the National Assembly.
-It falls under the office responsible for the Television and Radio of the Ecuadorian Congress, overseen by the Secretary of Communication of the Congress.
-The National Assembly’s President appoints the office and the secretary according to the Assembly Regulations.
-Additionally, the Medios Legislativos television and radio channels each have a leader who reports to the same office responsible for Medios Legislativos.
+The Medios Legislativos operates as a branch of the National Assembly, falling under the jurisdiction of the office that manages the Television and Radio of the Ecuadorian Congress.
+This office is supervised by the Congress’s Secretary of Communication.
+The President of the National Assembly designates both the office itself and the Secretary, adhering to the stipulations laid out in the Assembly’s Regulations.
+Moreover, the television and radio channels under the Medios Legislativos banner are each helmed by a leader, who directly answers to the office overseeing Medios Legislativos.

 Source of funding and budget